-2.1 The Estates Department appointed Hall Aitken/Indigo Housing Group to review our current 'offer' and to work with us to develop a modernised Housing Strategy.
-This has been prepared in consultation with key stakeholders including Senior Divisional Officers, Scottish Police Federation, People and Development and through detailed interviews with police officer residents.

-- 2.2 Having undertaken a Strategic option appraisal, the Housing Strategy, attached at Appendix A, identifies that, due to the diverse nature of the SPA's residential properties and the housing markets in island, rural and remote areas, there is no 'one size fits all' model.
-The Strategy therefore proposes to deliver a "Blended Housing Delivery Model" combining disposal of surplus properties for those in wrong locations, leasing of additional properties where locational demand is higher than existing provision, and a combination of disposal of existing residential properties with provision of leased alternatives, or where opportunities for rental accommodation is not present, properties in these areas have been identified for retain and invest, e.g. Shetland. - 2.3 A tailored and strategic asset management approach is required which will replace low value, poor quality, high investment housing over a reasonable 5-year timeframe.
-It will provide higher value, modern, energy efficient homes with reduced ongoing maintenance requirements, reduced carbon footprint, and most significantly vastly improved standards for enhanced welfare, health, and wellbeing of residing officers and their families.
+- 2.1 The Estates Department appointed Hall Aitken/Indigo Housing Group to review our current 'offer' and to develop a modernised Housing Strategy.
+This has been prepared in consultation with key stakeholders including Senior Divisional Officers, Federation, People and Development and detailed interviews with police officer residents. - 2.2 Having undertaken a Strategic option appraisal, the Housing Strategy (attached at Appendix A) identifies that, due to the diverse nature of SPA's residential properties and housing markets in island, rural and remote areas, there is no 'one size fits all' model.
+It proposes to deliver a "Blended Housing Delivery Model" combining disposal of surplus properties for those located in wrong locations, leasing of additional properties where locational demand is higher than existing provision, and a combination of disposal of existing residential properties with leased alternatives, or where opportunities for rental accommodation is not present properties in these areas have been identified for retain and invest.